DocteurSEO/virtual-class-reactjs/README.md

 ```
 the application launches on http://localhost:3000/

-Change the database connection in the index.js file in the firebase folder.
+Change the database connection in the index.js file in the src/firebase folder.

 ### consult the stoybook
 ```